nograx/ioBroker.zendure-solarflow/README.md

 ### **WORK IN PROGRESS**

+- Added 'B3Dxda' as new Hyper 2000 deviceKey
 - Removed parameter 'upTime' and 'pullTime' from 'setDeviceAutomationInOutLimit'
 - TEST: Use 'setDeviceAutomationInOutLimit' to let HUB1200/HUB2000 charge with connected ACE 1500